DawidMoczulski/DawidMoczulski/README.md

 ## Hello! 👋

-I’m a fourth-year Applied Computer Science student at Nicolaus Copernicus University in Toruń.
+I'm a graduate of engineering studies Computer Science student at Nicolaus Copernicus University in Toruń.

 My passionates are frontend or backend development, music and creating visual tools for education. ⚡